 You don’t have to stir the granola every 15 minutes.
 If you’re like us, you have crazy toddlers running around, and you don’t want to be stuck near your oven, so just let it cook!
 It will still brown nicely and taste delicious.

 Add the dried blueberries once the granola cools to prevent it from hardening.

 - Honey: substitute any liquid sweetener.
-Want your granola vegan?
+Want to make your granola vegan?
 Use maple syrup or agave nectar.

 - Oats: while we prefer rolled or old-fashioned oats, quick oats work too!
 We don’t recommend using steel cut oats.

 - Nuts: use only almonds or only cashews, or substitute your favorite raw nuts!
 Don’t use toasted nuts, as they will burn in the oven.

 - Dried Blueberries: substitute your favorite dried fruit.
 If using larger fruits such as dried apricots, figs, or prunes, chop into smaller pieces before adding.

 This recipe is very forgiving; think outside the (granola) box!